8+ years is a long time. At least it looks long when you count the white hair on my beard and the big bunch of white hair hiding under my turban.

 I will create a series of blogs where I will introspect each of my ventures and write about my failures, successes, learnings from each venture.

 (disclaimer: I might not be able to reveal the name of all ventures as there were partners, founders involved with me.
-Nice – Noble guys who wouldn’t want me to associate their names with failed ventures.
+Nice – Noble guys who wouldn’t want me to associate their names with reasons as to why startups fail in India.
 Not everyone is as shameless as me (boasting about failures 😉)).

 To start with, the first blog (the one you are reading) will give a list of all ventures I have been a part of and a short summary of each venture and then, in future blogs i am going to write about each venture at a single time.